 The governor moved to Wellington permanently in 1865, and the government built a new Government House in 1871 near where the Beehive now stands.
 In 1907 the government took over this building after fire gutted much of Parliament.
 Lord Plunket spent the rest of his term in hired premises in Palmerston North, but in 1910 his successor, Lord Islington, moved into the present Government House in Newtown on a site that had previously housed a lunatic asylum.

 Both buildings received a major revamp in the early 2000s.
 In 2004 more than $2 million was spent on extending the Auckland house and upgrading its grounds.
-In 2008–11 Government House Wellington received a $40 million conservation treatment designed to repair defects and to modernise its services.
+In 2008–11 Government House Wellington received a $40 million conservation treatment to repair defects and modernise its services.